How to export your Mod for GIANTS Editor

 To export your mod from Maya so that GIANTS Editor can load it, click the GIANTS I3D Tools icon on the GIANTS shelf.
 This brings up the GIANTS I3D Tools dialog, as shown in the image:

-You may notice a lot of options and settings, spread across four different tabs.
+You may notice a lot of options and settings spread across four different tabs.
 Going through these options in great detail is outside the scope of this book.
 However, generally speaking, you can leave all options at their default values.
 You absolutely must make one change, which is in the Output File section of the Export tab.
 You need to set the File Location, which is the location on your hard drive where the exporter puts the I3D file.
-You manually can type in that path, but the easier way is to click the folder icon to the right of the File Location text field and use the file browser to specify where the file goes.
+You can manually type in that path, but the easier way is to click the folder icon to the right of the File Location text field and use the file browser to specify where the file goes.
 Typically, this location is the folder where your mod is.

 With the File Location set, just click the Export All button, and the whole scene is exported as an I3D file that you can open in GIANTS Editor.